 Combining pregnancy and a job can be a tad challenging.
-You have to deal with emotional ups and downs, cravings, fears and work stress all at the same time.
-Besides that, you need to incorporate all of the check-ups, tests and meetings in your schedule.
+You have to deal with emotional ups and downs, cravings, fears, and work stress all at the same time.
+Besides that, you need to incorporate all of the check-ups, tests, and meetings into your schedule.
 So, is there an easy way to manage pregnancy and work?

 If you follow these simple 5 strategies, you’ll be able to manage pregnancy symptoms and work undisturbedly.
 So, what are the tricks you need to learn?

 One of the biggest problems many pregnant women face is staying comfortable in their workplace.
 You have a certain dress code you should follow; however, the baby bump is getting bigger and tight-fitted clothes are no longer an option.
 What can you do?